advanced-security/secret-scanning-review-action/README.md

 ### `python-verify-ssl`
 **OPTIONAL** If provided, will set the ssl verification option for the python runtime.
 Default `'true'`.
+> [!WARNING]
+> Disabling SSL verification is NOT recommended for production environments.
+This option is provided for testing purposes only.

 ## Outputs
 N/A